 AZERBAIJAN — THE NON-ALIGNED MOVEMENT

-The Non-Aligned Movement (NAM), established by a number of states at the time during the Cold War to prevent a confrontation between two political-military poles, has now become one of the most important multilateral mechanisms involved in the regulation of international relations.
-Despite the fact that the NAM has emerged in a concrete historical context, the main goal of which is to promote peace, security, and development in the world based on international law, it does not lose its relevance in the modern world, and the agreed position within the movement plays an important role in influencing decision-making within the UN General Assembly.
-One of the main principles of the creation and functioning of the NAM is that it plays the role of a forum for cooperation between its members.
-The Non-Aligned Movement currently has 120 members, 17 observer states, and 10 Observer international organizations.
+The Non-Aligned Movement (NAM), once established by a number of states during the Cold War to prevent confrontation between the two political-military Poles, has now become one of the important multilateral mechanisms involved in the regulation of international relations.
+One of the main principles of the establishment and functioning of the NAM, the purpose of which is to promote peace, security and development in the world on the basis of respect for international law, is to serve as a forum for cooperation among its members.
+The Non-Aligned Movement currently has 120, 18 observer states and 10 observer international organizations.

 - Respect the goals and principles of the UN Charter, as well as fundamental human rights and freedoms;

 - Respect the territorial integrity and sovereignty of states;